-Table 5.
+Table 6.
 LED descriptions

 Name Description Color Symbol Power 1 The power LED is the upper LED.
-When the green LED is lit, it indicates that the main power is available to the enclosure Green \bigcirc Fault 2 The fault LED is the middle LED.
+When the green LED is lit, it indicates that the main power is available to the enclosure Green Ø Fault 2 The fault LED is the middle LED.
 When the amber LED is lit, it indicates that one of the enclosure components has a hardware fault.
 Amber !
 Identify 3 The identify LED is the lower LED.
 When the blue LED is lit, it identifies the enclosure.
-Blue (N .)
-N/A 4 The two-character LCD display shows the enclosure ID.
+Blue (1) N/A 4 The two-character LCD display shows the enclosure ID.
 N/A N/A

-Storwize V7000 components in the rear of the enclosure
+Components in the rear of the enclosure